WASHINGTON (AP) -- It's the great port-a-potty cover-up for President-elect Donald Trump's inauguration.

 Virginia-based Don's Johns calls itself the Washington area's top provider of portable toilet rentals.
-But the name apparently strikes too close to home for inaugural organizers.
+But the name apparently strikes too close to home for organizers of the inauguration of Donald John Trump.

 Workers have placed blue tape over the company name on dozens of portable restrooms installed near the Capitol for the inauguration.